 Celsius is a cryptocurrency-based finance platform that provides financial services to institutional, corporate, and retail clients across over 100 countries.
 According to the filings, Celsius was created in 2017 to be one of the first cryptocurrency platforms to which users could transfer their crypto assets and (a) earn rewards on crypto assets and/or (b) take loans using those transferred crypto assets as collateral.
 Headquartered in Hoboken, New Jersey, Celsius has more than 1.7 million registered users and approximately 300,000 active users with account balances greater than $100.
 See Declaration of Alex Machinsky, Chief Executive Officer of Celsius Network LLC in Support of Chapter 11 Petitions and First Day Motions, Doc.
 No. 23.

-The bankruptcy court is flooded with letters from individuals who feel robbed by the debtors and call for return of their deposits.
+The bankruptcy court was flooded with letters from individuals who feel robbed by the debtors and call for return of their deposits.
 The treatment of crypto is not addressed in the Bankruptcy Code and the bankruptcy courts are just starting to grapple with the treatment of cryptocurrency as an asset in bankruptcy proceedings.
 In fact, cryptocurrency, for more than ten years, has been characterized by price volatility and uncertainty regarding its legal status.
 Yet, in 2021, the crypto market’s value skyrocketed from $965 billion to as much as $2.6 trillion, according to a Morningstar analysis.

 After many years of debating whether cryptocurrency should be considered security or commodity and which federal agency should be the primary regulator, the more important question for the retail customers is whether they could recover in kind from a crypto brokerage like Voyager or a platform like Celsius whose model resembles bank operations – take deposits and use the deposit to make loans, but without the regulatory oversight that banks experience and without FDIC protection.